Hi! I'm Weixuan Li

 What I do

-My research explores innovative ways to examine, evaluate, and visualize the 17th-century Dutch art and the art market
+My research explores innovative ways to examine, evaluate, and visualize the 17th-century Dutch art, the art market and their global reach

-For instance, my dissertation applies the following three digital approaches:
+For instance, my book applies the following three digital approaches:

 mapping Historical locations of artists